openvinotoolkit/model_server/docs/contributing.md

 Before sending your merge requests, make sure you followed this list.

 - Changes are consistent with the <a href="#coding-style">Coding Style</a>
-- Each merge request should start with the coresponding Jira Ticket Number and short task description, eg: `CVS-3111 Implement feature XY`
+- Each merge request should start with the corresponding Jira Ticket Number and short task description, eg: `CVS-3111 Implement feature XY`
 - The branches should also correspond to Jira Task Name and start with Jira Ticket Number
 - Write a short description what the merge request introduces/improves
 - Always include unit tests when contributing new features